ztachip/ztachip/README.md

 ztachip is fully software programmable by using a special tensor programming paradigm.

-The hardware does not have to be rewire for different applications, making ztachip ideal for porting to ASIC due to its low logic gate counts.

-Unlike many other AI acceleration architectures, ztachip is flexible enough to run not just neural-network functions, but also a wide range of image processing such as image resizing, edge detection, image blurring, optical flow, harris corner feature extraction,...
+Unlike many other AI hardware architectures, ztachip is flexible enough to run not just neural-network functions, but also a wide range of image processing such as image resizing, edge detection, image blurring, optical flow, harris corner feature extraction,...

 # Demonstration